 Nowadays, many people live whim tossed lives.
 They choose to go whichever way their whim is blowing.

 When the urge for casual, cheapo sex hits them — they’re gone with the whim.
 When a craving for drugs or drink rises up — gone with the whim.
-A desire to lie — gone with the whim.
-A spirit of anger and revenge — gone with the whim.
+When hit with a desire to lie — they’re gone with the whim.
+When whacked with a spirit of anger, bitterness, or revenge — they’re out on a whim.